 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of Accounting Research Bulletin No. 51" ("SFAS 160").
 SFAS 160 addresses the accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income or loss attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest, and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
 SFAS 160 also establishes disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
 SFAS 160 is effective for fiscal years beginning after December 15, 2008.
 The Company adopted the provisions of SFAS 160 in the first quarter of 2009.
-As a result of the adoption, the Company has reported noncontrolling interests as a component of equity in the condensed consolidated statements of operations.
+As a result of the adoption, the Company has reported noncontrolling interests as a component of equity in the condensed consolidated balance sheets and the net loss attributable to noncontrolling interests has been separately identified in the unaudited condensed consolidated statements of operations.
 The prior periods presented have also been retrospectively restated to conform to the current classification required by SFAS 160.
 Other than the change in presentation of noncontrolling interests, the adoption of SFAS 160 had no impact on the condensed consolidated financial statements.

 In April 2009, the FASB issued FSP No. FAS 107-1 and APB 28-1 which amended both SFAS No. 107 and APB Opinion No. 28 to require that disclosures concerning the fair value of financial instruments be presented in interim as well as in annual financial statements.
 In addition, the FASB issued FSP No. FAS 157-4 which amended SFAS No. 157 to provide additional guidance for determining the fair value of a financial asset or financial liability when the volume and level of activity for such asset or liability have decreased significantly.
 FSP No. FAS 157-4 also provided guidance for determining whether a transaction is an orderly one.
 The FASB also issued FSP No. FAS 115-2 and FAS 124-2 which revised and expanded the guidance concerning the recognition and measurement of other-than-temporary impairments of debt securities classified as available for sale or held to maturity.
 In addition, it required enhanced disclosures concerning such impairment for both debt and equity securities.
 The requirements of these FSPs are effective for interim reporting periods ending after June 15, 2009.
 Early adoption is permitted for interim periods ending after March 15, 2009, but only if the election is made to adopt all the FSPs.
 Disclosures for earlier periods presented for comparative purposes at initial adoption are not required.
 In periods after initial adoption, comparative disclosures are required only for periods ending after initial adoption.
-The Company is currently evaluating the impact of adopting these FSPs on its condensed consolidated financial statements.
+The Company has adopted the FSPs for the second quarter of 2009.